-Risk evaluation is used to make decisions about the significance of the risks, the impact of the same in the organization, and whether each specific risk should be accepted or treated.
+Risk evaluation is used to make decisions about the significance of the risks, impact of the same in the organization and whether each specific risk should be accepted or treated.
 When looking at operational risk management, it is important to align it with the organization’s risk appetite.
-Once the severity of the risk has been established, one or more of the following methods of controlling risk can be applied:
+Once the severity of the risk has been established, one or more of the following methods of controlling risk can be applied

 - Accepting the risk

 - Risk avoidance

 A lack of strong risk mitigation strategies results in various operational failures, leading to crises in organizations.

 There are steps one can take as one approach new ways to manage operational risk management, including:

 - Adopt technology that fits with people and processes: While any new approach will require some degree of training, make it easy to integrate technology with the current processes in the organization.

 - Standardize risk assessment all across enterprise: This removes the subjective analysis of an event and helps the entire organization understand the severity of various risk levels and take actions to minimize the risk prevailing in the organization.

 - Align operational inconsistencies with financial impact: One can’t remain profitable if one doesn’t understand the financial, impact of operational issues.
 So it is very important to align the risk impact into financial terms so as to understand the gravity if impact the operational inconsistency can lead to.

 - Segregation of duties: Effective segregation of tasks and duties reduces internal theft, collusion and risks related to fraud.
 This prevents one individual from taking advantage of the numerous aspects of transactions and business processes or practices.
 It should be documented and should be available with employees at every level so that there is no dispute regarding the responsibilities.